7 Qualities of Wisdom

 Metaphors make wisdom palatable.
 “Tell all the truth but tell it slant,” writes Emily Dickinson.
 Why?
 Because, as T.S.
 Eliot writes, “Human kind cannot bear very much reality.”

 6. Wisdom is spiritual.
-It isn’t about getting rich or amassing power.
+It isn’t a guide to amassing material riches or power.
 Instead, the wise know that you can have all the possessions in the world and still feel empty — that wealth, for all its upsides, doesn’t give ultimate meaning and may in fact stall the pursuit of ultimate meaning.
 “It is easier for a camel to go through the eye of a needle,” says the Gospels, “than for a rich man to enter the kingdom of God.”

 Wisdom is about the pursuit of ultimate meaning and connecting to your true self, other people, nature, and the divine, however it’s defined.
-In a word: it’s about spirituality — transcending the ego or personality and experiencing a sense of oneness.
-As Brené Brown writes, “Spirituality is recognizing and celebrating that we are all inextricably connected to each other by a power greater than all of us, and that our connection to that power and to one another is grounded in love and compassion.
+In a word: it’s about spirituality.
+As the researcher Brené Brown writes, “Spirituality is recognizing and celebrating that we are all inextricably connected to each other by a power greater than all of us, and that our connection to that power and to one another is grounded in love and compassion.
 Practicing spirituality brings a sense of perspective, meaning, and purpose to our lives.”

-It can’t be put into language.
-It can only be experienced.
+In this way, wisdom encourages people to experience the vastness and mystery of life.
 “If the doors of perception were cleansed, everything would appear to man as it is, infinite,” writes the poet William Blake.
 “The wind blows where it chooses,” says the Gospels, “and you hear the sound of it, but you do not know where it comes from or where it goes.
 So it is with everyone who is born of the Spirit.”
-And the Indian philosopher Krishnamurti writes, “We cannot give the wind orders, but we must leave the window open.”

 7. Wisdom is hopeful.
 The universe may be full of darkness, but there is reason to hope.
 We can find “All shall be well, and all shall be well and all manner of thing shall be well,” writes Julian of Norwich.
 Rumi writes, “Come, come, whoever you are.
 Wanderer, idolator, worshipper of fire, come even though you have broken your vows a thousand times.
 Come, and come yet again.”